 const userId = response.me.id.toString() // Required

 To initialize Watermelon, copy and paste the code snippet into every page or a shared component where you want the Widget to appear.
 Make sure to do this in your client-side code.
-After adding the code, open your app and the Widget will appear.

 import {injectWidget} from "watermelon-widget-injection"; in the component